fwyc0573/MeasurementBasedModelingGenerators/readme.md

 # Flexible Measurement-based Modeling Generators

-The paper in IEEE IWQoS'23 conference -- "A Holistic QoS View of Crowdsourced Edge Cloud Platform".
+The paper has been accepted by IEEE IWQoS'23 conference -- "A Holistic QoS View of Crowdsourced Edge Cloud Platform".

 ### Introduction